1. Overview

 -

-FLAG_SCROLL_WITH_ARROW - Allow scrolling the focused object with arrow keys
+FLAG_SCROLL_WITH_ARROW - Allows scrolling the focused object with arrow keys.

 -

-FLAG_SNAPPABLE - If scroll snap is enabled on the parent it can snap to this object
+FLAG_SNAPPABLE - Enables snapping to this object if scroll snap is enabled on the parent.

 -

-FLAG_EVENT_BUBBLE - Enabled all events will be sent to an object’s parent too, If the parent also has FLAG_EVENT_BUBBLE enabled the event will be sent to its parent and so on.
+FLAG_EVENT_BUBBLE - Sends all events to the object’s parent.
+If the parent also has FLAG_EVENT_BUBBLE enabled, the event propagates further up the hierarchy.

 -

-FLAG_PRESS_LOCK - Keep the object pressed even if the press slid from the object
+FLAG_PRESS_LOCK - Keeps the object pressed even if the press slides off the object.

 -